Chicago Cop Who Bragged About Killing Someone Was Assigned To Team Designed To 'Strengthen Community Trust'

 Lee eventually sued the city and won a $100,000 settlement.
 In its report, COPA said Hunt should be suspended for a full year because of the incident, and CPD agreed.
 But Hunt has yet to serve that suspension because he’s appealing the disciplinary case, police said.

-In the meantime, Hunt has been serving on the police department’s Community Safety Team, according to CBS 2’s review of the team’s assignments.READ MORE: Evanston Moves Ahead With Plan For Reparations For Some Black Residents, But Some Say Plan Is Insufficient
+In the meantime, Hunt has been serving on the police department’s Community Safety Team, according to CBS 2’s review of the team’s assignments.READ MORE: CPS In-Person Learning Decision Due Tuesday

 An initiative created by new CPD Supt.
 David Brown, the team was formed in July 2020 to combat a rise in violent crime that started during the pandemic.
 The initiative began with about 300 officers whose mission was to fight crime and improve trust between citizens and police.
 Since then, over 1,000 total officers have been assigned to the team since last year.